Ar3sgice/eudtools/README.md

 ### Modifying buttons

 - Of course this is not how it's *really* done.
-I didn't make a proper firegraft UI since no one except me really uses this tool anyways.
+I didn't make a proper firegraft UI since no one except me uses this tool anyways.

 ## Important notes